Jackson Guitars Review: Soloist, Kelly, Dinky, King V & Rhoads

 When you think about the Jackson King V the first guitar player who comes to mind is probably Dave Mustaine.
 Mustaine is the driving force behind thrash metal pioneers Megadeth.
 He used the King V for a long time, starting in the late ‘80s, and became heavily associated with the guitar before moving on to endorse another brand.

 But if you were around for the ‘80s you might remember the guitarist who originally wielded the King V, Robbin Crosby of Ratt.
+Crosby's King V was more of a doubled Rhoads design, but it was quite similar to modern King Vs.

 It’s a testament to Jackson that their guitars have what it takes to span the width of the metal genre and get the job done.
 Whether its glam metal or thrash, Jackson comes through.
 Like the Kelly, the King V is made from a big hunk of wood, and that means great tone as well as awesome metal mojo.